Dionysus (song)

 "Dionysus" is a song by South Korean boy band BTS.
 It was released digitally on April 12, 2019, as part of the extended play Map of the Soul: Persona.
+Inspired by the Greek god Dionysus, a mix of rap-rock, synth-pop, and hip-hop with deep lyrics reflecting on stardom and artistic integrity.

+Critics praised "Dionysus" as BTS's boldest release, with Billboard dubbing it as the group's most audacious track, while NME highlighted Jin's falsetto as a standout moment.
+The song was heavily promoted in Korea and received dynamic performances at various music awards shows.

 Background and release

 Big Hit Entertainment teased the song title when they posted a short description of Dionysus on their official website.
 Upon doing so it trended on Twitter worldwide.
 The song was announced to be on their album tracklist Map of the Soul: Persona a few days before the scheduled release of April 12, 2019.
 The track was also hinted at when teaser pictures of the members holding grapes were released.